 The dates of the exhibition are particularly significant.
 It opens on May 1st which is my angel daughter’s 34th birthday and a year to the day since I was diagnosed with breast cancer.
 It closes on 27th May which is the 24th anniversary of my angel daughter’s death.
 These 27 days are usually hell on earth for me, full of sadness and ‘what ifs’.
 This year they will be spent celebrating the roller coaster that has been my life, of which she has been such a huge part of.

 My precious granddaughter was born on 31st May and from the day she was born I knew I had to make May a month of celebration again.
 She deserves that and I know her angel auntie would say that’s exactly how it should be.
 So the 27th of May this year closes the book of unending grief and I begin a new story of celebration and hope.
 The grief will never go away but it will be used to create rather than to destroy.

 The exhibition will be held at Wild Valley Art Park which is located at 321 Blaxland Road Wentworth Falls NSW from 1st – 27th of May 2019.
 It will be open Wednesday through to Sundays but appointments can be made on other days.
 This is a brief video to give an idea of what to expect.
-Special thanks to Nick from Filmclass 3 Sisters Youth Theatre for the fantastic video
+Special thanks to Nick from Filmclass Pictures for the fantastic video